Contact with questions:

 - We aim for full transparency on how we gather, use, and share your personal information.

-This Privacy Notice explains how we, at The Suitcase Detective, process information about the visitors of our users’ websites in connection with the services we provide through WordPress.com, Jetpack (including WooCommerce Services), and Akismet.
+This Privacy Notice explains how we, at The Suitcase Detective, process information about users.

 We collect information about visitors to our Site in a few different ways–we collect certain information that the visitors provide to the Site through voluntary communications and we collect some information automatically.

-Information users provide to the site primarily happens when visitors type into a text field, like a comment field, a contact form, email communications, social media postings, social media shares, social media likes or follows, social media direct messages, or a sign-up form.
+Users primarily share information when they type into a text field or interact with postings, like a comment field, a contact form, email communications, social media postings, social media shares, social media likes or follows, social media direct messages, or a case submission form.
 Our Site may also implement other ways to allow visitors to provide information directly.

-Here are the most common ways in which a visitor directly provides information to a Site:
+Here are the most common ways in which a visitor directly provides information to us:

 - Follower and Subscriber Information: When a visitor signs up to follow or subscribe to a Site using Jetpack or WordPress.com, we collect the sign-up information requested by the Site, which typically includes an email address and/or a link to the users own blog or gravatar profile.